empathic-ai/altimit/README.md

 Altimit is designed on top of a flexible protocol for building an open Metaverse.
 Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your favorite engine or IDE.

 Altimit is a networking library.
-But it is also a set of tools built <i>around</i> that library to interface with external applications in an incredibly useful way.
+But it is also a set of tools built <i>around</i> that library to interface with external applications in a maximally useful way.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This grounds Altimit's design—enabling it to be maximally compatible with conventional frameworks and protocols.